basharast/Kodi-UWP-ARM/src/README.md

 - Hunt everything related to HDMI and XBOX and disable it
 - Ensure there are no `FromApp` APIs used those don't work on any build below 16299
 - You can skip build errors but keeping the target at 19041 and min build at 14393
-- Using any older build than 19041 will give you a hell or build errors
+- Using any older build than 19041 will give you a hell of build errors

 ## Specific (Audio legacy bug)
 - This took me a lot of time to catch without debug